gbdev/pandocs/src/SGB_Command_Border.md

 -   (256\*224-160\*144)/64+1 = 537 tiles in fullscreen border
 -   (256\*176-160\*144)/64+2 = 346 tiles in widescreen border

-Because the CHR RAM allocated by SGB for border holds only 256 tiles, a fullscreen border must repeat at least 281 tiles and a widescreen border at least 90.
+Because the CHR RAM allocated by SGB for border holds only 256 tiles, a full-screen border must repeat at least 281 tiles and a widescreen border at least 90.

 The Super NES supports 8 background palettes.
-The SGB system software (when run in Mesen-S) has been observed to use background palette 0 for the GB screen, palettes 1, 2, 3, and 7 for the menus, and palettes 4, 5, and 6 for the border.
+The SGB system software (when run in a LLE such as Mesen-S) has been observed to use background palette 0 for the GB screen, palettes 1, 2, 3, and 7 for the menus, and palettes 4, 5, and 6 for the border.
 Thus a border can use three 15-color palettes.

 ## SGB Command $18 — OBJ_TRN